seamplex/feenox/doc/sds.md

 $
 ```

-The version is composed of three dot-separted integers:
+The version is composed of three dot-separated integers:

  #. the major version (major changes)
  #. the minor version (incompatible input changes)